curology/radiance-ui/docs/alert.md

 Alerts contain some visual marker, an icon `16px` or avatar `32px`

 Alerts should have a **bolded** portion of the text that helps inform the user what the alert is about.
 The text should be short and preferably not extend more than 2 lines.
 Ellipses (...) will be used to truncate past 2 lines by default.
-Can be turned off via the prop `truncateText`.
+Truncate functionality can be turned off via the prop `truncateText`.

 Alerts can contain a CTA section.
 These should be reserved for really important actions.
 These alerts persists until an action is taken.